 Cross Liability.

-All insurance provided by Contractor shall be primary as to any other insurance or self-insurance programs afforded to or maintained by the Consortium or its member Counties specific to the Consortium’s additional insured status and Contractor’s activities hereunder and shall include a severability of interests (cross liability) provision.
+All insurance provided by Contractor that affords additional insured status shall be primary as to any other insurance or self-insurance programs afforded to or maintained by the Consortium or its member Counties specific to the Consortium’s additional insured status and Contractor’s activities hereunder and shall include a severability of interests (cross liability) or separation of insured provision.

 dispute resolution.